TAMU-CSCE435-Pearce/Project_2024/Report.md

     - The array passed in as input is sorted, but uses the opposite order.
     - *(e.g. If we are sorting descending, the reverse sorted array will be ascending and vice versa)*
 - 1% Perturbed
-    - The array is mostly sorted, with 1% of array items being swapped or placed in unsorted position.
+    - The array is mostly sorted, with 1% of array items being swapped or placed in unsorted positions.

 ##### Number of Processes used:
 For the sake of this project, the number of processes being tested will also be done using powers of two.
 More specifically, the process counts utilized in runs will include the following process counts: 2, 4, 8, 16, 32, 64, 128, 256, 512, and 1024.

 #### Strong scaling
-The stong scaling potential of an algorithm can be analyzed by keeping the problem size fixed, while increasing the number of processors/nodes.
+The strong scaling potential of an algorithm can be analyzed by keeping the problem size fixed while increasing the number of processors/nodes.
 For each algorithm, this will be measured by recording the time it takes to work through an input of a constant size when utilizing varying amounts of processors.
 We will increase processor count progressively, testing powers of two for their performance (2, 4, 8, 16 processors, etc.).
 The actual problem size will be decided based on benchmarking a small processor count in order to ensure that jobs can complete on a reasonable timescale (hours at most).
 The corresponding decrease (or increase) in execution time will allow us to measure the relative strong scaling of each algorithm.

 #### Weak scaling (increase problem size, increase number of processors)

 ### 2d.
 How the team will communicate:
-- For the sake of this project, the team has decided to go forward with using Slack as main form of communication, with periodic in-person meetings for discussion and implementation of the algorithms at hand.
+- For the sake of this project, the team has decided to go forward with using Slack as the main form of communication, with periodic in-person meetings for discussion and implementation of the algorithms at hand.